Keyboard shortcuts

 View Logs

-# View logs from all radar-agent pods
+# View logs from all radar-collector pods

-kubectl logs -n radar-agent -l app=radar-agent -f
+kubectl logs -n radar-collector -l app=radar-collector -f

 # View logs from specific pod

-kubectl logs -n radar-agent <pod-name> -f
+kubectl logs -n radar-collector <pod-name> -f

 # View previous container logs (after restart)

-kubectl logs -n radar-agent <pod-name> --previous
+kubectl logs -n radar-collector <pod-name> --previous

 Update Configuration